utmM/Mean-Reversion-Neural-Network-for-Stock/README.md

 ■ Contents ■

   1. Data Proccesing
-  2. Enphasize the inputs and Machine Learning
+  2. Enphasis the meaning of inputs and Machine Learning
-  3. Prediction and Interpretation
+  3. Prediction and output interpretation
   4. AWS and iOS Application

 ■ 1.
 Data Proccesing